DIT-AI-Project-2021/DIT-IoT-Deep-Mask/README.md

 2. Measure body temperature with a thermal imaging camera
 3. Recording trace data on mobile app for COVID-19 epidemiological investigation

 * If all three conditions above are satisfied, the enterance gate will open.
-But If one of the three is not satified, the alert light and sound turns on and the entrance gate will closed automatically.
+But If one of the three is not satisfied, warning light and sound will alert and the entrance gate will closed automatically.
 * like Amazon GO, there is no need for resident personnel.
 It can also effectively defend COVID-19.
 * It provide IoT powered connectivity.
 So various functions can be extended through the Internet connection.